 Collecting payment when you send an invoice

-If you'd like to make this option available, simply ensure you check the "Allow online payment" checkbox before sending the invoice (see screenshot below).
+If you'd like to make this option available, simply ensure you have the "Allow online payment for invoices" switched on under your Payment Settings (see screenshot below).

 Note: This is only applicable if you have already setup Ignition Payments.